Design of a Head Coil for High Resolution Mouse Brain Perfusion Imaging using Magnetic Particle Imaging: Methods

-As the inner diameter of the coil frame is at its lowest only 16.4 mm times 17.4 mm a measurement approach of the SM is not feasible.
+For Lissajous type systems as the MPI system used within this study (Bruker/Philips MPI Preclinical Imaging System) a system matrix reconstruction is the established reconstruction method \cite{Gruettner2011}.
+As the minimal dimensions are 16.4 mm times 17.4 mm a measurement approach of the SM is not feasible.
 In addition, both sides of the bore are filled either by the robot or by the animal support making it impossible to provide visible feedback of the sample position.
 Thus, in this study a different approach was taken.
 As shown before \cite{graeser2013analog, vonGladiss2017,Halkola2013}, the phase and amplitude alternation by the amplifier and filter electronics can be recorded and corrected beforehand.
-Thus, a SM recorded using a 42 mm receive coil was corrected by its transfer function to resemble the magnetic moment caused by the tracer.
-As tracer material perimag (micromod GmbH, Rostock) was used with a concentration of \SI{8.5}{\gram \iron \per \liter}.
-The SM was recorded on a $ 25\times 25 \times 13$ grid with \SI{1}{\milli \meter} grid spacing and 100 averaged frames.
-As the signal quality suggests very high resolution, the system matrix was interpolated to a $50\times 50 \times 39$ grid resembling a pixel spacing of \SI{0.5}{\milli \meter} in $x$ and $y$ direction and \SI{0.33}{\milli\meter} in $z$ direction.
+Thus, a SM recorded using a 42\,mm receive coil was corrected by its transfer function to resemble the magnetic moment caused by the tracer.
+As tracer material Perimag (micromod Partikeltechnologie GmbH, Rostock) was used with a concentration of 8.5\,g\iron\;/ L$^{-1}$.
+The SM was recorded on a $ 25\times 25 \times 13$ grid with 1\,mm grid spacing and 100 averaged frames.
+As the signal quality suggests very high resolution, the system matrix was interpolated to a $50\times 50 \times 39$ grid resembling a pixel spacing of 0.5\,mm in $x$ and $y$ direction and 0.33\,mm in $z$ direction.
 Thus a reduction in spatial resolution due to a too coarse grid is prevented.
-In addition, the data of the phantom and \textit{in vivo} experiments were corrected by the transfer function of the head surface receiver.
+In addition, the data of the phantom and \textit{in vivo} experiments were recorded using the head coil and were corrected by the transfer function of the head surface receiver.
 With both, the system matrix and the measurement in the domain of the magnetic moment, the reconstruction is made possible across different receive chains.
-This technique is analog to the hybrid approach presented in \cite{Gruettner2011,vonGladiss2017,Halkola2013}.
+This technique is analog to the hybrid approach presented in \cite{Gruettner2011,vonGladiss2017,Halkola2013} although the same system for measurement and SM determination is used.